danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-customizing-the-macos-menu-bar-in-swiftui.md

 ---
 title:  Customizing the macOS menu bar in SwiftUI
 date:   2023-11-22 06:00:00 +0000
-tags:   swiftui macos
+tags:   swiftui macos menubar

-redirect_from: /blog/2023/11/22/how-to-customize-the-macos-menu-bar-in-swiftui

 assets: /assets/blog/23/1122/
 image:  /assets/blog/23/1122.jpg
 image-show: 0

+redirect_from: /blog/2023/11/22/how-to-customize-the-macos-menu-bar-in-swiftui
+related_post: /blog/2023/11/28/customizing-the-macos-about-panel-in-swiftui

 tweet:  https://x.com/danielsaidi/status/1727289933038260289?s=20
 toot:   https://mastodon.social/@danielsaidi/111453994720983239
 ---

-In this post, we'll take a look at how to customize the macOS menu bar for a SwiftUI app, using SwiftUI tools like `CommandMenu` and `CommandGroup`.
+In this post, we'll take a look at how to customize the menu bar of a macOS app, using SwiftUI tools like `CommandMenu` and `CommandGroup`.

+For more information about customizing the macOS menu bar, I have also written a post about [how to customize the macOS about panel in SwiftUI]({{page.related_post}}).

 {% include kankoda/data/open-source name="SwiftUIKit" %}

-Although SwiftUI helps you start working on new platforms, you will run into many platform-specific concepts and challenges as you build your first few apps on the new platform.

-One thing that was new to me as I started building apps for macOS, was how to customize the menu bar items for your app.
+## Background

+Although SwiftUI makes it easier to build multi-platform apps, you will face many platform-specific challenges for each unique platform.
+For macOS, one such thing is how to customize the menu bar.

-SwiftUI makes a good job of keeping this simple, with the concept of commands.
-Let's take a look at how we can add, remove and replace items in the main menu.
+SwiftUI makes a good job of keeping this simple, with the use of commands.
+Let's take a look at how we can use commands to add, remove and replace items in the main menu.

 ## How to customize the macOS menu bar